zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

+## **Try it yourself**
-### Try it yourself: Load a function stored in the Python Script Repository in the Python client engine, view its source, and then call the function.
+Load a function stored in the Python Script Repository in the Python client engine, view its source, and then call the function.

-**Hint:** You may use the function RandomRedDots2
+**Hint:** You may use the function `RandomRedDots2`

 ## **STEP 6:** Use the Python Script Repository
 Step 6 to 15, you will work with Python Script Repository.